Advanced Shawol Guide

 Are you new to SHINee?
 New to Kpop?
 We’re here to help~! ^^

 An Advanced Shawol Guide: K-Pop Basics

-SHINee’s Official Fanclub.
+SHINee World is SHINee’s Official Fanclub.
 All Korean artists manage fanclubs differently.
-SHINee’s Korean fanclub registration has only been opened once in 2009 leading up to their 1 year anniversary.
+Prior to 2019, SHINee’s Korean fanclub registration had only been opened once in 2009 leading up to SHINee’s 1 year anniversary.
 They also have a Daum Fancafe that as of writing (2017) does not seem to be updated much.
 It’s run by fans, not officially by SM.
 The reason for this is that all of the schedule information and board updates can be found on SHINee’s SMTown Homepage.
 Whereas other k-pop artists still use their Daum fancafes.

 Taken from “SHINee World” as pronounced in Korean “Sha-ee-nee Wol-deu”.
 A Shawol is a SHINee fan.

 Fandom Color: Pearl Aqua